Introduction

 How does the Allianz Core Income 7 Fixed Index Annuity policy work?

-Any annuitant (maximum age at the time of policy issue: 80) can purchase the Allianz Core Income 7 Fixed Index Annuity with a minimum initial purchase amount of $10,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
+An annuitant (maximum age at the time of policy issue: 80) can purchase the Allianz Core Income 7 Fixed Index Annuity with a minimum initial purchase amount of $10,000, and in return, they will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
 Apart from the regular crediting period, there are various events that may trigger earnings credit: On-free withdrawals, for a long-term care event, terminal illness or injury event, or when a death benefit is payable.

 The NASDAQ-100 Index is one of the world’s most popular indexes that tracks 100 of the largest domestic and international non-financial companies listed on the NASDAQ Stock Exchange based on market capitalization.
 It has a total market cap of $3.5 trillion as of the end of 2020.
 The NASDAQ-100 Index has a proven history of growth, impact, and performance.